LaminJuwara/laminjuwara.github.io/_includes/cv.md

 ## <i class="fa fa-chevron-right"></i> Short Bio

 I'm currently a Postdoc at the CHEO Research Institute, where I work on the applications of machine learning methods for synthetic data generation.
-I completed my Ph.D. in  [Quantitative Life Sciences](https://www.mcgill.ca/qls/) at McGill University (with concentration on
+I completed my Ph.D. in  [Quantitative Life Sciences](https://www.mcgill.ca/qls/) at McGill University (with concentration on Computational Statistics).
-Statistics and Data Privacy).
 During my doctoral studies, I had the privilege of being co-advised by [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/) and [Prof Archer Yi Yang](https://www.math.mcgill.ca/yyang/).
 Prior to that, I completed MSc programs in Biostatistics at McGill and Mathematics at Stellenbosch University.

-My research interests primarily revolve around the development of novel statistical and computational methodologies for analyzing distributed biomedical data while ensuring privacy compliance.
-Additionally, I maintain a strong passion for statistical modeling and its applications in the fields of neurology and pain research.
+My research interests primarily revolve around the development of novel statistical and computational methodologies for analyzing distributed biomedical data under privacy restrictions.
+I also have a strong passion for statistical modeling and its applications to neurology and pain research.

 <table class="table table-hover">